 Although most people consider the vehicle we respond on as "fire trucks", there is actually a difference between each.
 A fire truck, also known as a ladder or aerial truck, carries multiple ground ladders of varying length and purpose and is usually used to reach upper floors of buildings.
-You will usually find a hydraulic ladder attached to the top of the truck which can reach as high as 105 feet.
+You will usually find a hydraulic ladder attached to the top of the truck which can typically reach any where from 65 to 105 feet.
 A truck typically carries rescue equipment for forcible entry, numerous power tools such as chain saws, ventilation fans, and lighting equipment.
-Most trucks do not carry water or hose.